Director, Program in Early Cultures; Willard Prescott and Annie McClelland Smith Professor of History and Religion

 Administrative Coordinator, Program in Early Cultures

 Sara Wintz is the Administrative Coordinator for the Program in Early Cultures.
-She is a graduate of Mills ('07), a very small women's college in Oakland, California, founded in 1852 to educate the daughters of the California's first gold rush, and earned her M.F.A. in Writing from the interdisciplinary Milton Avery Graduate School of the Arts at Bard College ('10).
+She is a graduate of Mills ('07), a very small women's college in Oakland, California founded in 1852 to educate the daughters of California's gold rush, and earned her M.F.A. in Writing from the interdisciplinary Milton Avery Graduate School of the Arts at Bard College ('10).

 Academic Program Manager, Program in Early Cultures